Empty Homes Management Policy

 Policy Statement

-The Empty Homes Management Policy helps deliver our objective of giving customers a happy and healthy start.
-We will let all homes in a way, and in a condition, that meets the needs and expectations of new tenants.
+As a customer focussed organisation, Curo will let all homes in a way, and in a condition, that meets the needs and expectations of new tenants.
 By making the most effective use of our housing stock we will maximise income, meet housing need and contribute to our wider objectives of providing great properties and places and of renowned customer service.

 1. Scope and responsibilities